sersoft-gmbh/swift-filestreamer/README.md

 # FileStreamer

-A description of this package.
+A simple file streaming implementation in Swift.